JJ/granada-off/text/snow.md

 which you can only do in Granada:

 * Walk up the slippery slopes in the Albayzín and fall down one, or several, times.
-* A few days after, realize there is a river going through Granada and that it was not a parking lot with a somewhat big puddle.
+* A few days after, when snow melts, realize there is an actual river going through Granada and that it was not a parking lot with a somewhat big puddle.
 * Take pictures of the Alhambra, which is red, with a bit of pink of top.
 * Walk about in your snow attire that you could show off only when you